|The Hillstreet Theater in 1928/9.|

 - "It affords me pleasure to address you for a few moments on the subject of Spiritualism"

 * UPDATE: Having continued to research this, I'm afraid I have to throw out the idea that Houdini's spiritualism lectures began here in Los Angeles.
 I've found evidence that Houdini had given his lecture in San Fransisco the previous week.
-It also appears he had been giving "talks" on the subject all during the year, gradually expanding and building into his full lecture.
-So it was an evolution.
-But this Los Angeles lecture appears to be the first one that was widely advertised.
+It also appears he gave talks on spiritualism as part of his The Man From Beyond roadshow in 1922.
+But this Los Angeles lecture appears to be the first one that was widely advertised as a standalone event.